How to Troubleshoot Pallet Scales and Other Floor Scales

 The first step is to make sure you actually need to calibrate your floor scale.

-Here are some indicators that you may need service, repair or adjustment for your scale by a professional calibration company.
+Indicators that you may need service, repair or adjustment for your floor scale:

 - Make sure all the supports of the scale are in direct and solid contact with the floor and that the scale is level.